 Environment Canada is responsible for protecting the environment, conserving the country's natural heritage, and providing weather and meteorological information.
 The website provides information about programs and services related to air, water, nature, climate change, pollution and waste, sustainable development, environmental enforcement, environmental emergencies, science and technology and weather.
 One section deals with the numerous acts, regulations and agreements related to their mandate.

-This blog written by Diane Saxe of Saxe Law Office discusses all areas of environmental law in Canada, especially Ontario.
+This blog written by the lawyers of the Siskinds Environmental Law Firm discusses all areas of environmental law in Canada, especially Ontario.
 Topics covered include contaminated sites; air and water emissions; waste and recycling; due diligence, compliance and enforcement; director’s liability; environmental assessment and approvals; renewable energy, and climate change.